DragoNext/AqwDoIhave/README.md

 # Aqw Do i Have? #
-Chrome Extension that shows if you have item on aqwiki How to install?
+Chrome Extension that shows if you have item from your account on aqwiki.

+How to install?
   0. Download "Extension" folder.
   1. Go to extensions chrome://extensions.
   2. Click "Developer mode" on top right.
   3. Click "Load Unpacked".
   4. Find "Extension" folder and select it.

 How to use?